whitneyburton/portfolios/students/1804-front/tim-fischer/20180806-tim-fischer-m1.md

 ### Projects

 These projects implemented the challenge of working with another person to create a single item.
-Making sure each party fully understood every idea and appication of the project was often a struggle and communication had to constantly be expanded upon.
-Proper planning is essential, but those plans often have to be altered to accomidate the state of the project or personal lives.
+Making sure each party fully understood every idea and application of the project was often a struggle and communication had to constantly be expanded upon.
+Proper planning is essential, but those plans often have to be altered to accommodate the state of the project or personal lives.
 When presented with complications you are brought to a crossroads of solutions.
 Do you trust your own understandings, take the advice of classmates, or former mod 1 students?
 One, multiple or none of these could be the correct answer.

 #### Linked List